vaporvee/LoadSupport/README.md

-﻿# Enoug Memory
+﻿# Load Support
-A Minecraft mod which displays a warning when too less Java memory was allocated.<br>
+Shows when the user has to less Java memory allocated, and plays a sound when the game has loaded.<br>
 It is fully configurable in `config/enoughmemory.toml`
 ## Directly Shows a warning message
 ![image](https://github.com/user-attachments/assets/7f3b152c-a744-4570-91b4-5d005ac6f94b)